 Charles Conrad, a self-taught refrigeration expert, revolutionized the way environmental testing is done today.
 Conrad began working in climatic simulation after graduating from a West Michigan high school.
 His technical aptitude allowed him to invent cascade refrigeration, thus began the tradition of environmental testing.

-In 1951, he developed a processing chamber for H.E.
+In 1951, Conrad developed a processing chamber for H.E.
 Morse Company to create -125°F temperatures.
 Conrad invented the first environmental test chamber by modifying a home freezer on the front porch of his home in Holland, Michigan.
 Based on this innovation, he founded Conrad, Inc., and sold the initial basic environmental test chamber models to companies like General Motors.

 Conrad believed the company’s success was built on learning from its mistakes in order to improve its products.
-He often encouraged employees by saying, “Often, the profit on a job is only what we learn and what not to do next time.”
+He regularly encouraged employees by saying, “Often, the profit on a job is only what we learn and what not to do next time.”

 Conrad retired in 1980 and sold the company to the Wehr Corporation, now known as Venturedyne.
 After continuing to work in various odd jobs throughout retirement, Conrad passed away in 1995, leaving behind a company built by his innovation that continues to lead the environmental testing industry.